 Latest Prize Winners

-The winners of the Wolfson History Prizes (for books published in 2013) awarded at a reception at Claridge's on 2 June 2014, were:
+Winners of the Wolfson History Prizes (for books published in 2014) awarded at a reception at Claridge's on 14 May 2015:

-The Prize winners both received £25,000.
-The Judges for the prize were Sir Keith Thomas (Chairman), Professor Sir David Cannadine, Professor Sir Richard Evans and Professor Julia Smith.
+The Prize winners both received an award of £25,000.
+The judges for the prize were Sir Keith Thomas (Chairman), Professor Sir David Cannadine, Professor Sir Richard Evans and Professor Julia Smith.